 Patients with visual impairment will be able to opt for assistance via the telephone.
-This service will allow them to receive guidance and support from healthcare professionals over the phone or by attending the hospital if that is their preference.
+This service will allow them to receive guidance and support from healthcare professionals over the phone, ensuring they can effectively manage their health despite any visual challenges or by attending the GP Practice if that is their preference.